xoudini/emojica/README.md

 + Xcode 8.1
 + iOS 10.0+
-   *  _Lower versions haven't been tested properly, and the framework may run without issue on a lower version._
+   *  _Lower versions haven't been tested properly, although the framework may run without issues on a lower version._